-Gave two talks at the ACLA: “Inductive Histories” (from chapter one of The Travels of Naturalism) in Eric Hayot’s and Jing Tsu’s seminar The Theoretical Possibilities of Large-Scale Literary Studies, and “The Eighties Were Elsewhere,” for the ACL(x) panel on the Eighties
+Gave two talks at the ACLA: “Inductive Histories” (from chapter one of my book on the naturalist novel) in Eric Hayot’s and Jing Tsu’s seminar The Theoretical Possibilities of Large-Scale Literary Studies, and “The Eighties Were Elsewhere,” for the ACL(x) panel on the Eighties

 Spoke on “The Teleologies of Modernism” for the Comparative Modernisms Workshop at Northwestern

 My translation of Yamabe Rei’s essay “Kawara On’s Quantum Gravitational Body, or the Confinement of Space-Time and the Liberation of Consciousness” published in On Kawara: Date Painting(s) in New York and 136 Other Cities from David Zwirner Gallery

 Published a review of Robert Tierney’s Tropics of Savagery: The Culture of Japanese Empire in Comparative Frame in Journal of Japanese Studies

 Published a review of Unsettling History: Archiving and Narrating in Historiography, edited by Sebastian Jobs and Alf Lüdtke, in Social History

 Received a Faculty Residential Research Award from the Institute of East Asian Studies at UC Berkeley

 Gave two talks while I was Visiting Professor at the Ecole des Hautes Etudes en Sciences Sociales in Paris, “Conceptual Universalization in the Transnational Nineteenth Century: An Approach to Global Intellectual History” and “The Role of the Past in ‘Modern’ Japan of the Meiji Era”